JoshM33k/JoshMeek.com/content/now.md

 ## Fun
 {{% ticks %}}
-- I'm figuring out how exactly I can morph [my podcast](https://prettydeceshow.com/) into something that's still manageable when I have a child.
+- I've changed [my podcast](https://prettydeceshow.com/) into a weekly show instead of 3-5 times a week, in preparation for the baby.
+- I'm an avid Magic the Gathering player, and have recently discovered the Canadian Highlander format.
 {{% /ticks %}}

 ---

-_Page Last Updated September 5th, 2019_
+_Page Last Updated September 29th, 2019_